A Possible Link between Tinnitus & Painkiller Use

 Tinnitus—All too Common

 It’s estimated that in the United States alone, around 50 million people report some degree of tinnitus.
 1 in 10 people report frequent tinnitus while around 2 million report tinnitus symptoms so severe that they are debilitating.
-What starts as just a persistent hum or buzz can become progressively more stressful as symptoms refuse to subside.
+What starts as just a persistent hum or ringing in ears can become progressively more stressful as symptoms refuse to subside.
 With its arrival, symptoms bring on chronic stress, interrupting sleep and interfering with concentration during the day.
 Chronic stress releases cortisol in the body- which signals fight or flight.
 This means your body is in constant panic, raising blood pressure to dangerous levels, increasing your risk of heart issues or stroke.

 What Causes Tinnitus?